 The Department of English offers work leading to degrees in English at both the master's and doctoral levels.
 Specializations are available in the general areas of English and American literature; creative writing; language, literacy, and rhetoric; and the teaching of English (master's only).

-An interdepartmental specialization in women's studies is available to both master's and PhD students.
-The department also offers a program leading to the Master of Arts in Linguistics; there are programs in general linguistics and in the Teaching of English to Speakers of Other Languages (TESOL).
-Consult the appropriate chapter in this catalog for more information.
+An interdepartmental concentration in women's studies and an interdepartmental concentration in Latin American/Latino Studies are available to both master's and PhD students.
+The department also offers a program leading to the Master of Arts in Linguistics; consult the appropriate chapter in this catalog for more information.